Optimization of factorization scale in QED Drell-Yan-like processes: Introduction

 The renormalization scale in QED is usually chosen to be equal to the electron mass $m_e$, so in what follows we will use $\alpha(\mu_R^2)\equiv\alpha\approx\alpha(0)$.
 This choice is dictated by the need to explicitly define and control the terms singular in the electron mass.
 Regarding the factorization scale, its choice is somewhat arbitrary.
 The known explicit analytic results show that the factorization scale should correspond to the characteristic energy scale of the process under consideration, e.g., the factorization scale equal to the $t$-channel momentum transfer $\mu_F=\sqrt{-t}$ is a reasonable choice for small-angle Bhabha scattering~\cite{Arbuzov:2006mu}.
 One should keep in mind that the ultimate result of calculations of a (renormalization invariant) observable quantity in all orders in $\alpha$ and $L$ should not depend on the choice of both renormalization and factorization scales.
 Moreover, for any given order in $\alpha$ the sum of all contributions with different powers of $L$ should not depend on the factorization scale value.
 Variation of the factorization scale leads to redistribution of contributions between terms with different powers of $L$ in horizontal lines of the following formal representation of radiative corrections

-Optimization of the scale choice should help to concentrate most of the corrections in terms with higher powers of the large logarithms, i.e., the LO and NLO ones.
+Optimization of the scale choice should help to concentrate most of the corrections in terms with higher powers of the large logarithms, i.e., the LL and NLL ones.
 At the same time, we try to reduce the contribution of the terms with lower powers of $L$ (and higher powers in $\alpha$) which are more difficult to calculate.
 In this way, we attempt to improve the convergence of perturbative calculations and reduce the theoretical uncertainty due to unknown higher-order terms.

 Here, we consider the specific case of electron-positron annihilation into a virtual photon or $Z$ boson.
-This process can be treated similarly to the Drell-Yan process in QCD with factorization between parton density functions (PDFs) in the initial state and the hard subprocess, see ref.~\cite{Arbuzov:2024tac} for details.
+This process can be treated exactly in the same way as the Drell-Yan process in QCD with factorization between parton density functions (PDFs) in the initial state and the hard subprocess, see ref.~\cite{Arbuzov:2024tac} for details.
+We now have a unique opportunity to analyze quantitatively the structure of representation~(\ref{eq:scheme}), since the $\mathcal{O}(\alpha^2L^0)$ contribution and many high-order LL and NLL terms have been calculated analytically.
+Note that there is practically no any other high-energy process for which we have an analytically known differential distribution with such detail.

 The article is organized as follows.
-In the next Section we discuss application of several approaches for choosing the factorization scale.
+In the next Section we discuss the application of several approaches for choosing the factorization scale.
 The Section is divided into three parts.
 In the first part, we compare the differential distributions obtained with three different factorization scales.
 In the second part, we analyze the effects of varying the factorization scale in the total cross-section.
 In the third part, we test the effectiveness of the standard scale variation procedure ($\mu_F \to \mu_F/2,\ 2 \mu_F$), commonly used to estimate the uncertainties due to the scale dependence.
 The final Section contains concluding remarks.